26 Aerodynamics of Bluff Bodies

 Measured drag coefficients of some simple two-dimensional bluff bodies.

-For example, a sphere or a cylinder is smooth, whereas an I-beam or a cube is angular.
+For example, a sphere or a cylinder is smooth, whereas a cube is angular.
 The flows about smooth bluff bodies or those with rounded corners generally exhibit some sensitivity to the Reynolds number, and their drag coefficients vary as a consequence, as shown in the tables.
-In contrast, angular shapes show little or no variations with the Reynolds number.
+In contrast, angular shapes show little or no variations with changes in the Reynolds number, at least after reaching a minimum threshold.

 Measured drag coefficients of some simple three-dimensional bluff bodies.

-Example #1 – Calculating the Drag on a Bluff Body
+Check Your Understanding #1 – Calculating the drag on a bluff body

-What will be the drag on a solid hemisphere of frontal area 0.26 m2 in a flow speed of 100 m/s?
-Hint: Notice that the drag will depend on what side of the hemisphere points into the wind.
+What will be the drag on a solid hemisphere with a frontal area of 0.26 m2 and a flow speed of 100 m/s?
+Hint: The drag will depend on which side of the hemisphere points into the wind.

 The drag force on the hemisphere is given by